 The most common cause of subconjunctival hemorrhages is an increase in pressure in the vessels of the eye.
 Usually, this pressure is the result of lifting, sneezing, coughing, or other Valsalva maneuvers.
 Subconjunctival hemorrhages can also happen from the pressure of contractions during prolonged, stressful vaginal deliveries.

 Diagnosing a subconjunctival hemorrhage is often done just from visual observation of the eye by the doctor.
-Additional testing is not typically necessary, however, the baby's blood pressure may be taken and monitored as a precaution.Subconjunctival Hemorrhages May be a Symptom of More Serious Trauma
+Additional testing is not typically necessary, however, the baby's blood pressure may be taken and monitored as a precaution.Subconjunctival Hemorrhages Can Be a Symptom of More Serious Trauma

 Below are summaries of reported settlements and verdicts in cases in which subconjunctival hemorrhage was involved in connection with other, more serious birth injuries.
 The number of verdicts and settlements is limited simply because subconjunctival hemorrhage is normally just the starting point of more serious birth injuries that end up getting discussed in the case.